 Use the links above and below to navigate course content.

 For your convenience, we provide a facility to check your unofficial marks online.
 As your assignment and quiz marks are recorded, they will be made available on this website.
 You will need your WatIAM username (8 characters or less) and password in order to log in; your password is the same one that you use for Quest.
 Errors in the marks should be reported to the ISA.

+Piazza provides a forum for students to discuss and ask questions about course material and assignments.
+A Piazza invitation should be sent to your UW email address shortly after the beginning of the term or the day after you enroll.
 We encourage you to use Piazza regularly.
 It is a handy and timely way for students to learn from each other and the course staff.
-Essential announcements will be posted to Piazza as well as the announcements section of this webpage.
+Essential announcements will be posted to Piazza.
+Read the Piazza rules in the course outline before posting.

 © University of Waterloo. | Design by TEMPLATED.